Click the scales for TimsLaw.com homeTimsLaw.com

 Employment law is not like ordinary personal injury law or workers comp law: it’s much more difficult to determine whether you have a decent employment case.
 When you call a personal injury law firm about your car accident case, the call screener asks you a series of questions that, if you answer them right, means you almost certainly have a good contingency fee case (The other driver got ticketed, your medical bills exceeded $50,000, etc).
 But employment law is way, way more complex than that, and way way more difficult to determine if you have a worthwhile case for purposes of contingency fee representation.

 It takes a pretty strong-sounding set of facts to get an employment lawyer to devote a lot of time to consulting with you without charging anything.
-Please understand that the majority of people who feel mistreated by an employer do not have strong “legal” claims for many highly technical legal reasons..
+Please understand that the majority of people who feel mistreated by an employer do not have strong legal claims to file in court for many highly technical legal reasons, but there may still be plenty they can do about the problems.

 Free Workers Comp Consultations